AngMaher/PP4-Where-Next/README.md

   ![example of bucket list](/docs/readme/example-bucket-list.png)
 </details>

+***

 - ### **Home Page**
-  - This is the blog page, all user logged in or not see this page and get to scroll through the list of blogs.
+  - This is the blog page, all users logged in or not see this page and get to scroll through the list of blogs.

 <details>
     <summary>CLick to View Home Page</summary>

   ![Blog Page](/docs/readme/home-page.png)
 </details>

+***

  - ### **Blog Content Page**
   - This page shows the main content of any blog the user wishes to read.